Jewellery Guides

 A solitaire ring (non-halo ring) boasts timeless elegance and simplicity, showcasing the singular appeal of the centre stone.
 Its classic design focuses all attention on the main gem, allowing its natural brilliance and shape to be showcased.

 Earlier, we covered the benefits and drawbacks of a diamond halo ring, but it’s also worth weighing up the appeal of a solitaire ring and a halo cut, as it’ll vary in style, price and maintenance.
-We’ve made a short table below:
+Our comparison table below highlights the strengths of both halo and solitaire engagement rings.
+The choice between the two depends on individual preferences, budget considerations, and the significance one places on the overall design against showcasing the beauty of the centre stone.

 Pros of a halo ring Pros of a solitaire (non-halo) ring

-Enhances the appearance of the centre stone, making the halo diamond look larger and more brilliant.
-Timeless and classic design that emphasizes the beauty of the centre stone.
+Enhances the appearance of the centre stone, making the halo diamond look larger and more brilliant Timeless and classic design that emphasises the beauty of the centre stone

-Provides some protection to the centre stone against potential damage or impact.
-Easier to maintain as it comes with fewer intricate details, less prone to accumulating dirt.
+Provides some protection to the centre stone against potential damage or impact Easier to maintain as it comes with fewer intricate details and is less prone to accumulating dirt

 However, solitaire is not the only ring choice you can opt for.
 There are: